davestewart/alias-hq/docs/integrations.md

 This short React guide is *not meant to be exhaustive*; for issues, use your common sense, search Google, and see the appropriate package's issues.

-## React Native / Metro
+## React Native

-[Metro](https://github.com/facebook/metro) uses [Babel](https://babeljs.io/) to transpile, so you will need to install the Babel plugin [Module Resolver](https://github.com/tleunen/babel-plugin-module-resolver) first, which can then be configured by Alias HQ:
+[React Native](https://reactnative.dev/)'s bundler [Metro](https://github.com/facebook/metro) uses [Babel](https://babeljs.io/) to transpile, so you will need to install the Babel plugin [Module Resolver](https://github.com/tleunen/babel-plugin-module-resolver) first, which can then be configured by Alias HQ:

 ```bash
 npm install babel-plugin-module-resolver --save-dev